From Anecdotal Evidence to Quantitative Evaluation Methods: A Systematic Review on Evaluating Explainable AI: Quantitative Evaluation Methods for XAI

 \subsection{Functionally Evaluating Output-Completeness}

 The \textbf{Preservation Check} and \textbf{Deletion Check}, following terminology of~\cite{cvpr/WagnerKGHWB19}, evaluate the output-completeness of the explanation: i.e., does the explanation hold enough information to explain the output of model $f$.
 Explanations evaluated in this way are usually outcome explanations or model inspections.
-The methodology is similar to the Incremental Deletion and Incremental Addition method, but instead of incrementally deleting features, the input is given with or without the whole explanation.
+The methodology is similar to the Incremental Deletion and Incremental Addition method, but instead of incrementally deleting features, the whole explanation is removed from the input at once (analogously for preservation).
 This visualizes a single point on the incremental deletion curve, as shown in Figure~\ref{fig:curve_correctness_completeness_compactness}.
 These checks are measured by calculating the change in accuracy or confidence of the predictive model (hence, \emph{output}-completeness).
 Ideally, the accuracy of $f$ for the Deletion Check should lead to a significant drop in accuracy whereas the accuracy after the Preservation Check should stay similar.
 Nam et al.~\cite{aaai/NamGCWL20} note that a small change in accuracy can be inevitable due to distortion of the input (such as color and shape in images) which can result in unpredictable noise that affect the model's output.
+It is therefore good practice to only consider significant changes by comparing with random deletions/preservations.